News

 Tell us about your construction partner Eydisa.

-Madrid Fly Interview With Alberto FuertesMadrid Fly is the first vertical wind tunnel project of Eydisa.
+Madrid Fly Interview with Alberto FuertesMadrid Fly is the first vertical wind tunnel project of Eydisa.
 (Found on in our Manufacturers section here: EYDISA)

 Founded in 1983 and based in Madrid (Spain), Eydisa has been successful in the construction business for over 30 years.
 Together with the most prestigious engineers in the wind tunnel industry in Spain, Eydisa is now building the largest facility with the biggest glass flight chamber in Europe.